 Twitter analytics offer everything from tweet, retweet, and video activity to tools for marketers that allow you to track campaign metrics and conversions.

-If you’re using these platforms, their analytics will prove to be veritable gold mines of information that you can use to refine campaigns on each platform.
+If you’re using these platforms or using social media report templates to track your brand's performance across social channels, their analytics will prove to be veritable gold mines of information that you can use to refine campaigns on each platform.

 9) Remain flexible in fulfilling client needs